MIT-Emerging-Talent/ET6-practice-code-review/README.md

 - **Version Control**: Git, integrated with GitHub
 - **Editor**: Visual Studio Code (VS Code) with extensions to enhance productivity
 - **Collaboration**: GitHub issues, pull requests, and project boards

+## About Group 12

+We are a motivated and enthusiastic group of learners, collaborating as contributors to this shared repository.
+This assignment is more than an assessment requirement for us—it is an opportunity to build skills, share knowledge, and grow together as a team.
+Through the development of this calculator project, we aim to foster a culture of learning and innovation, focusing on:

+- **Teamwork**: Working together to design, implement, and refine the calculator’s features.
+- **Communication**: Ensuring clear and constructive collaboration during reviews and discussions.
+- **Continuous Learning**: Building technical and soft skills through hands-on experience and feedback.